MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-* Allow to open a font encoded by an UI Pack 12 (but cannot manage dynamic styles).
+* Allow to open a font in format made with UI Pack 12.x (but cannot manage dynamic styles).
 * `Display.flush()` method is called once when MicroUI pump thread has a higher priority than the caller of `Display.requestFlush()`.
+* `Display.requestFlush()` is only executed once from a feature (UI deadlock).

 Misc
 """"